 If you’re feeling unfulfilled at work, take the time to think about why these issues are coming up.
 Dig deeper: What’s driving you?
-What’s working for you, and perhaps more importantly, what isn’t?
+What’s working for you, and perhaps more important, what isn’t?
 Make a list of the pros and cons at your current workplace, and let that list guide you in a new direction.
 The moment you realize that you desire change is the moment you can start fresh, while still allowing your past experiences to inform your next steps.

 If you’re considering a new job in a completely different industry, identify any skills you currently have that could be applicable in the new field.
 When do you feel your best?
-According to McCaffrey, “this is an indicator that you’re in the zone and that you’re working at your highest level.”
+According to McCaffrey, “This is an indicator that you’re in the zone and that you’re working at your highest level.”

 Next, think about your interests.
-Think about the type of content you find yourself devouring, or what hobbies you seek out.
+Think about the type of content you find yourself devouring or what hobbies you seek out.
 It can be difficult to identify your “passion,” but we all have things we prefer to read and discuss with friends and family.
 What are they?
 McCaffrey adds this: “What’s most important to you at this point in your life?
 You can identify your values by thinking about key experiences you’ve had.”
 Write down your goals and values in a notebook, or create a vision board.

 Elli Sharef, co-founder of employee marketplace HireArt, explains this tactic in her Forbes article, “An Entrepreneur Tells All: How to Make a Career Pivot.”
 She recommends approaching former colleagues about “teaching you the ropes in your new field.”
 Think outside the box and inside your network: Perhaps there’s a former co-worker or even classmate working at a large company who can help you get your start in a department you’re passionate about.